 Mors Omnia Solvit compares contemporaries Persephone and Hades, here both unwitting custodians of an inner death that is reflected externally by necrophilia.

-As in the Nekromantik films by Buttgereit, in the film by Padovana Esoteric Cabal eros and thanatos merge between nudity and decomposition, between autoeroticism and corpses, giving explicit moments of deviant sexuality flanked by satanic elements, sacrifices and cannibalism.
+As in the Nekromantik by Buttgereit, in the film by Padovana Esoteric Cabal eros and thanatos merge between nudity and decomposition, between autoeroticism and corpses, giving explicit moments of deviant sexuality flanked by satanic elements, sacrifices and cannibalism.
 Elements, these, that give a distinctive touch to the film.

 This is made even more suffocating by a perfect soundtrack (by Mater A Clivis Imperat) that preserves its sinister spirit.